paoloboschini/MoLiveServer/README.md

 This is a web application for creating and editing mobile applications live with support for both web technologies (HTML5/JavaScript) and the [MoSync][1] SDK for creating Native UI applications using JavaScript and/or accessing services on a mobile device through HTML5/JavaScript.

+##Feedback##

+I am doing this project for my Master's Thesis at Uppsala University, Sweden.
+It takes 5-10 minutes to download and try out the tool.
+Give it a go and let me know what you think!
+You can click [here][7] to fill out a form.
+I will be very happy to get your feedback! :)

 ##Screencast##

-Check this [video][7] for a demonstration on how to use this application.
+Check this [video][6] for a demonstration on how to use this application.

 ##Installation##